olivier-salmon/py-nexmo-numbers/README.md

     'features': 'SMS',
 }

-- Run the script: python Search_Number.py
+- Run the script: python Search_Numbers.py

-2- Rent Number (Rent_Numbers.py)
+2- Rent Numbers (Rent_Numbers.py)

 - Upatde the settings to suit your needs
 - numberOfWantedNumbers => indicates the number of phone numbers you're looking for